How to Search for a Seller on eBay

 Go to eBay Advanced Search, enter the seller's username in the Seller field, and check the 'Completed listings' or 'Sold listings' checkbox.
 This shows what they've sold in the past 90 days, including the sold prices — useful for understanding their pricing patterns.

-Is it safe to buy luxury items from individual eBay sellers?
+Is it safe to buy high-value items from individual eBay sellers?

 Yes, when you use proper vetting.
-Look for sellers with 99%+ feedback, hundreds of transactions, and specialization in luxury goods. eBay's Authenticity Guarantee program covers watches ($2,000+) and handbags ($500+) with independent authentication before delivery.
+Look for sellers with 99%+ feedback, hundreds of transactions, and specialization in their category. eBay's Authenticity Guarantee program covers watches ($2,000+), handbags ($500+), and sneakers ($100+) with independent authentication before delivery. eBay's Money Back Guarantee covers all purchases.

 Continue Learning